FTKomiro/istanbul-major-roads-geojson/README.md

-# İstanbul major roads geojson file
+# İstanbul major roads geojson

 Major Roads map of İstanbul in the format of GeoJSON.
 File size is 28mb.